NAFTeam/NAFF/docs/src/Guides/5 Components.md

 ## You Have To Button Up

 Buttons are, you guessed right, buttons.
-Users can click them and they can be disabled if you wish.
+Users can click them, and they can be disabled if you wish.
 That's all really.

 ```python
 components = Button(